aframevr/aframe/docs/components/geometry.md

 <a-entity geometry="primitive: cylinder; openEnded: true" material="side: double"></a-entity>
 ```

-We can create a cured surfaces by specifying the arc via `thetaLength` such
+We can create a curved surfaces by specifying the arc via `thetaLength` such
 that the cylinder doesn't curve all the way around, making the cylinder
 open-ended, and then making the material double-sided: